Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-The function $\texttt{CLS}(\cdot)$ is a non-stochastic classification prompt fed both an unstructured data point $Z_i$ and the learned autointerp explanation $\hat\eta_j$.
-The $\hat Y_{ij}$ is the classifier output, a prediction of whether or not the unstructured data point $Z_i$ possesses a feature with concept description $\hat \eta_j$.\footnote{Note that, even if a sample splitting implementation of this autointerp evaluation strategy is pursued, cross-fitting is inappropriate, because there is little reason to think, given the sample sizes available to researchers, that $\hat\eta_j$ would be stable across folds.
-As such, when sample splitting is employed, an uneven split is recommended, e.g., only 10\% of the data is used for the held-out evaluation sample.}
+where the function $\texttt{CLS}(\cdot)$ is a fixed choice of LLM and classification prompt fed both an unstructured data point $Z_i$ and the learned autointerp explanation $\hat\eta_j$.
+The $\hat Y_{ij}$ is the classifier output, a prediction of whether or not the unstructured data point $Z_i$ contains a concept with description $\hat \eta_j$.\footnote{Note that, even if a sample splitting implementation of this autointerp evaluation strategy is pursued, cross-fitting is inappropriate, because there is little reason to think, given the sample sizes available to researchers, that $\hat\eta_j$ would be stable across folds.
+As such, when sample splitting is employed, an uneven split is recommended, e.g., only 15\% of the data is used for the held-out evaluation sample.}